benwhut/Web3MintContractPython/README.md

 This is required to query the Ethereum blockchain
 `infura_url = "https://rinkeby.infura.io/v3/00000000000000000000000"`

-4. Enter the address and ABI of the Smart Contract
+4. Enter the address and ABI of the Smart Contract (From)
 You can get this from etherscan.io
 `contract_address = web3.toChecksumAddress("0x00000000000000000000000")`
 `abi = '[{"inputs":[],"stateMutability":"nonpayable","type":"constructor"}]'`